Directive Principles in India

-When India obtained Independence on 15 August 1947, the task of developing a constitution for the nation was undertaken by the Constituent Assembly of India, composing of elected representatives under the presidency of Dr. Rajendra Prasad.
+When India obtained Independence on 15 August 1947, the task of developing a constitution for the Nation was undertaken by the Constituent Assembly of India, composing of elected representatives under the presidency of Dr. Rajendra Prasad.
 While members of Congress composed of a large majority, Congress leaders appointed persons from diverse political backgrounds to responsibilities of developing the constitution and national laws.
 Notably, Bhimrao Ramji Ambedkar became the chairperson of the drafting committee, while Jawaharlal Nehru and Sardar Vallabhbhai Patel became chairperson of committees and sub-committees responsible for different subjects.
 A notable development during that period having significant effect on the Indian constitution took place on 10 December 1948 when the United Nations General Assembly adopted the Universal Declaration of Human Rights and called upon all member States to adopt these rights in their respective constitutions.

 Both the Fundamental Rights and the Directive Principles of State Policy were included in the I Draft Constitution (February 1948), the II Draft Constitution (17 October 1948) and the III and final Draft Constitution (26 November 1949), prepared by the Drafting Committee.

 Directive Principles are affirmative directions and are non - justiciable.
 However, this does not mean that they are subordinate to fundamental rights; Fundamental Rights and Directive Principles go hand in hand.
 Article 37 of the Constitution of India talks about the application of Directive Principles provided under Article 36 to Article 51.

 Characteristics

-While debating on DPSP in the Constituent Assembly, Dr. Ambedkar stated on 19 November 1948 as given below high lighting that the DPSP shall be the basis of future governance of the country:
+While debating on DPSP in the Constituent Assembly, Dr. Ambedkar stated on 19 November 1948 as given below highlighting that the DPSP shall be the basis of future governance of the country:

 Directive Principles of State Policy aim to create social and economic conditions under which the citizens can lead a good life.
 They also aim to establish social and economic democracy through a welfare state.
 Though the Directive Principles are non-justiciable rights of the people but fundamental in the governance of the country, it shall be the duty of the State to apply these principles in making laws per Article 37.
 Besides, all executive agencies of union and states should also be guided by these principles.
 Even the judiciary has to keep them in mind in deciding cases.

 An existing policy in line with DPSP can not be reversed, however it can be expanded further in line with DPSP.
 The policy changes applicable under DPSP shall not be reversible unless the applicable DPSP is deleted by constitutional amendment (ex. prohibition implemented once in a state can not be repealed later as long as it is part of DPSP).